Northwest Subarea Plan

 City Council adopted an updated version of the Northwest Subarea Plan at a public hearing on Monday, October 14, 2013.
 The updated subarea plan lays the groundwork for what transit-oriented development (TOD) could look like in Wheat Ridge.

+The original subarea plan was adopted in 2006 to help inform the design for the Wheat Ridge · Ward Station.
 The updated subarea plan reflects RTD's progress since 2006 and also builds upon important City accomplishments such as the 2009 comprehensive plan and 2010 Bicycle and Pedestrian Master Plan.
 The updated plan retains the original version of transit-oriented development in the subarea, but it refines certain goals and policies to achieve that vision.

 Transit-oriented development-often called TOD-is generally characterized by the presence of transit, bicycle and pedestrian amenities, a variety of housing options, and a mix of retail, office, open space and public uses.
 By combining housing, jobs, and transportation choices in a small area, TOD can lower living costs, reduce the need for driving, support active living, strengthen and diversify tax revenues, and promote more efficient use of land and infrastructure.